Timothy Wells Rossiter: Post-war life

-In October 1783 Dr. Rosssiter married Prudence Punderson, whose family were Loyalists during the Revolution.
+In October 1783, Rosssiter married Prudence Punderson, whose family were Loyalists during the Revolution.

 Rosseter is listed in the tax list for the Ranes District of Hancock County, in 1794 for the Georgia Tax Index, 1789–1799.

 A Georgia Tax List of 1812 lists "Tim.
 W. Rosseter" as living in Hancock County.

 Timothy W. Rossiter is listed as a charter member of Mt.
 Zion Presbyterian Church and was ordained one of the original elders, which was organized in 1813 and a church built in 1814 from funds raised.
 (The church became a Methodist congregation in 1903; in 1969 the property was donated to the Hancock County Foundation for Historic Preservation.)

 As a former military serviceman, Timothy W. Rosseter is listed as successfully drawing for land in the Georgia Land Lottery of April 12, 1827.
 It notes him as having served during the Revolutionary War.
 It appears that he received land in the 108th Captains District, No. 249, District 13, Lee County.

 The Georgia Pension Roll of 1835 notes that Timothy W. Rosseter had served in the Revolutionary War as a Surgeon's Mate (an officer), in the Connecticut Continental Line.
 He was approved to receive an annual allowance of $240, based on his rank, and his pension started on March 27, 1832, when he was 82 years of age.

 In the US Census of 1840, "Timothy Rossiter" is listed as among ten Revolutionary War pensioners still alive in Hancock County, aged 90 years.